aacallanta12/beaver-online-help/docs/Accounts.md

 # Accounts
 ![Image](img/accounts1.png)
 >
->Select Accounts on upper right of the screen to be able to add and edit account, and view employee account.
+>Select Accounts on the upper right of the screen to be able to add and edit account, and view employee account.
 >
 ## Account List
 ![Image](img/accounts2.png)